 Primary Focus & Experience

 Mr. Murphy’s practice focuses on complex securities matters.
 He has defended dozens of companies and financial institutions in multi-jurisdictional class action and derivative litigation under state and federal securities laws, including claims under the Securities Act of 1933, the Securities Exchange Act of 1934 and the Investment Company Act of 1940.
-He has extensive experience representing investment advisers in litigation and regulatory investigations involving management fees, revenue sharing, conflicts of interest, prospectus disclosure, distribution and trading, portfolio mismanagement, Rule 12b-1, board oversight and fiduciary duty litigation.
+He has extensive experience representing investment advisers and mutual fund boards in litigation and regulatory investigations involving management fees, revenue sharing, conflicts of interest, prospectus disclosure, distribution and trading, portfolio mismanagement, Rule 12b-1, board oversight and fiduciary duty litigation.

 Recognition & Accomplishments